 - RV Parks and/or Campgrounds, State Parks, Watchable Wildlife, Boating, Camping, Fishing, Hiking/Backpacking, Swimming, Picnic Area

 - General info

 The road into this park passes through rugged badlands.
 A beautiful park weaving through fossil and dinosaur land offers a prime wildlife viewing area.
 Elk, foxes, deer, and coyotes are a few of the animals you might see.
 Eighteen miles from Jordan, a pullout provides a magnificent view.

 Fort Peck Lake is formed by the Fort Peck Dam in 1940.
 It is the largest lake in Montana and in one of the most remote areas of Montana.
-Glasgow in the closest town.
+Glasgow is the closest town.
 Fort Peck Lake lies within the Charles M. Russell Wildlife Refuge.
 Very few trees in this area.
 Boat ramp nearby.
 Famous for Walleye fishing.
 Each year the Governor's Cup is held here.
 The lake is large and can be very windy.
 Waves can be large, so larger boats are recommended.
 Open all year round.
 Fee for stay.
-Maximum length of stay of 14 days.
+The maximum length of stay of 14 days.

 GPS Info.
 (Latitude, Longitude):

 Hell Creek State Park is located over 25 miles of gravel road north of Jordan on county road 543.